(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Data Structures, Models, and Estimators

-\begin{example}[Bipartite Panel Data] Panel data of firms often contain information, in addition to typical identifiers for firm and time, that can be used to form a bipartite panel.
-This can be, among others, information about products or industries, export destinations, or locations of subsidiaries or investments. \end{example}
+\begin{example}[Bipartite Panel Data] Firm-level panel data often contain information beyond the standard firm and time identifiers that can be used to form a bipartite panel.
+Examples include data on products or industries, export destinations, and the locations of subsidiaries or investments. \end{example}

-\begin{example}[Network Panel Data] Data on countries observed over time can often be used to form panel of network activities.
-Pairs of country identifiers might represent countries of origin and destination in bilateral trade or migration data, initiator and signatory in data on bilateral agreements, or aggressor and target in data on (military) conflicts. \end{example}
+\begin{example}[Network Panel Data] Data on countries observed over time can often be used to form a network panel.
+Country pairs may represent origin and destination in bilateral trade or migration data, initiator and signatory in data on bilateral agreements, or aggressor and target in data on (military) conflicts. \end{example}

-\begin{remark}[Tripartite Data and Unbalancedness] We can also replace the time dimension with a third cross-sectional dimension.
-Furthermore, the exclusion of self-ties in network panels renders the data unbalanced.
-All three data structures can be further unbalanced in cross-sectional and time dimensions (see \textcite{fw2018}).
-To keep the notation concise, we exclude self-ties in the network panel data but work with otherwise balanced data in our analysis. \end{remark}
+\begin{remark}[Tripartite Data and Unbalancedness] The time dimension can also be replaced by a third cross-sectional dimension.
+The exclusion of self-ties is one source of unbalancedness in network panels.
+All three data structures can be further unbalanced along the cross-sectional and time dimensions (see \textcite{fw2018}).
+For notational simplicity, we treat self-tie exclusion as the only source of unbalancedness and otherwise work with balanced data. \end{remark}